ga-wdi-lessons/rails-api/readme.md

 > The solution to today's code is available on the `api-solution` branch

-Earlier we used an HTTP request to retrieve information from omdbapi.com, a 3rd party API.
-Under the hood, that API received a GET request in the exact same way that the Rails application we have build in class thus far have received GET requests.
+Earlier we used Postman to make an HTTP request to retrieve information from omdbapi.com, a 3rd party API.
+Under the hood, that API received a GET request in the exact same way that the Rails application we have built in class thus far have received GET requests.
 * All the requests that our Rails application can receive are listed when we run `rails routes` in the Terminal.
 We create RESTful routes and corresponding controller actions that respond to `GET` `POST` `PATCH` `PUT` and `DELETE` requests.

 ```bash